Critical Care Nursing

 Controlling Excessive Noise and Lights

-Noise is one of the major physical environmental factors that need to be controlled in the ICU to boost patient’s healing process by preventing alterations in patient sleeping patterns.
-Nurses should provide willing patients with headsets and make time-to-time assessment of noise levels, so that there is a quiet environment for patients (Duffy et al, 2012).
-They should ensure that any noise generating nursing equipment that is not in use is put off.
+Noise is one of the major physical environmental factors that need to be controlled in the ICU to boost the patient’s healing process by preventing alterations in the patient's sleeping patterns.
+Nurses should provide willing patients with headsets and make time-to-time assessments of noise levels so that there is a quiet environment for patients (Duffy et al, 2012).
+They should ensure that any noise-generating nursing equipment that is not in use is put off.
 On the other hand, natural lighting is encouraged although it should be at the comfort of the patient in that it is not too intense.
 Nurses need to ensure that they help in regulating the light for example by using slightly tinted and/or reflective glasses in the ICU.
 This reduces glare and any heat that may be generated due to natural sunlight.
-Nurses need to ensure that they only set the maximum light intensity to be the 6.5 foot-candles (continuous lighting) while 19 foot-candles (short-period lighting) during the night in the ICU (Collinsworth et al, 2014).
+Nurses need to ensure that they only set the maximum light intensity to the 6.5 candles (continuous lighting) and 19-foot candles (short-period lighting) during the night in the ICU (Collinsworth et al, 2014).
 Even further, nurses need to just switch off useless lights unless the patient requests otherwise.
 Patient preference for lighting options should be considered so that their sleeping patterns are not interrupted.

 Omission of Unnecessary Nocturnal Clinical Interaction